Baker outlines final stages of vaccine rollout

 Two weeks later, on April 5, residents 55 and older and those with one underlying health risk become eligible.

-The general public -- ages 16 years and older -- will be eligible beginning April 19, Baker said.
+Ages 16 and older will be eligible beginning April 19, Baker said.

-"There is a very strong and important correlation between COVID and age, and we believe that adding these groups by age will help us vaccine more of our most vulnerable populations faster," Baker said during a live-streamed briefing."We know that the anxiety that's created by this process can be stressful for many people, and we hope this clarity will help everybody plan ahead and know what to expect and when."
+“There is a very strong and important correlation between COVID and age, and we believe that adding these groups by age will help us vaccinate more of our most vulnerable populations faster,” Baker said during a livestreamed briefing.
+“We know that the anxiety that’s created by this process can be stressful for many people, and we hope this clarity will help everybody plan ahead and know what to expect and when.”

 The new timeline is similar to one the Baker administration released in December, but it clarifies that residents 16 and older will be eligible to receive the vaccines.

 Baker cautioned that vaccine supplies are still constrained by a lack of shipments from the federal government.
-That means even if a person is eligible to get vaccinated, they may not be able to schedule an appointment immediately.
+That means even if people are eligible to get vaccinated, they may not be able to schedule an appointment immediately.

 “I know everyone is anxious about this, but it’s important to note that everyone who wants a vaccine will eventually get one,” Baker said Wednesday.

-Currently, Massachusetts is in Phase 2 of its multi-phase COVID-19 vaccine rollout.
+Massachusetts is in Phase 2 of its multiphase COVID-19 vaccine rollout.
 Those eligible to be vaccinated are age 75 or older, nursing home residents and people 65 or older with at least two qualifying medical conditions, as well as child care workers and K-12 educators and school staff members.

 Despite setbacks with the initial rollout, Massachusetts is getting more vaccine shots into arms and is now first among the 25 states in the country with more than 5 million residents for administering doses of the drugs.

-More than 2.6 million doses have been administered as of Tuesday, with nearly one million people fully vaccinated.
+More than 2.6 million doses had been administered as of Tuesday, with nearly a million people fully vaccinated.

 The state has about 6.9 million residents.